-The 50K course for 2019 offers magnificent views on an amazing point-to-point course following ridge trails through a diverse range of forest and wildflower meadows all the way up onto Mt.
+The 50K course offers magnificent views on an amazing point-to-point course following ridge trails through a diverse range of forest and wildflower meadows all the way up onto Mt.
 Hood.
-With 6,500' of elevation gain and 5,100' of loss and four full aid stations, the course is approachable enough as a first 50K, yet challenging, unique and scenic enough to inspire even the most experienced and discerning of ultramarathoners.
+With 6,500' of elevation gain and 5,100' of loss and four full aid stations, the course is tough but approachable enough as a first 50K, yet challenging, unique and scenic enough to inspire the most experienced and discerning of ultramarathoners.

 This is an incredibly diverse course.
 Runners travel through an assortment of ecological zones, including lush midsummer wildflower meadows, sub-alpine fir and larch forest, as well as a fascinating transition zone of Douglas fir/ponderosa pine forest that forms the border between western and central Oregon.

-Most of the course is very runnable dirt singletrack, with a fair amount of hill climbing, a few rocky technical sections and a couple loose talus fields.
+Most of the course is runnable dirt singletrack, with a fair amount of hill climbing, a few rocky technical sections and a couple loose talus fields.
 The Timberline Trail and Umbrella Falls Trail on Mt.
 Hood also have several small creek crossings as well.
 There are a couple significant climbs, mixed with rolling hills and fun descents, while spectacular views await along the entire course.